 Associate's Degree in Automotive Technology

-Although associate's degrees in this field aren't typically available in a fully online format, some hybrid programs are offered.
+Although associate's degrees in this field aren't typically available in a fully online format, some hybrid programs are offered, as well as degree-completion programs.
 In a hybrid program, students complete general education courses - like math, English and communication - online, while taking their hands-on auto courses on campus.
 The on-campus course topics may include the following:

 - Fundamentals of automotive service

 - Transmission and transaxle

 - Chassis systems

 Though relatively uncommon, these online degree completion programs are for students who hold associate's degrees in automotive technology or a related field of study.
 Some programs offer an emphasis in field service operations or advanced vehicle systems to individuals interested in sales and marketing careers or positions as field technical specialists.
 Students might also choose to focus on automotive management in preparation for careers with auto manufacturers and dealerships.
 Course topics in this program can include:

 You can find a few schools that offer online training in automotive mechanics.
 These programs typically prepare students for certification and may even offer a certificate of completion.
 Penn Foster Career School offers an auto repair technician program that prepares students to take the National Institute for Automotive Service Excellence (ASE) Certification Tests.
 This online programs uses interactive videos, terminology learning games and recorded lessons by ASE Master Technicians and other leading experts in the field.
 Students in this program also have access to optional real-world practical exercises.